-- 1.2.1.1 This document is based on ERTMS/ETCS Baseline 2 and applicable for transitions from an area only equipped with ETCS level 2 to an area only equipped with level STM.
-Possible compatibility issues with Baseline 3 and Opinion 2017 (Art10SP) are out of scope of this guideline. - 1.2.1.2 Some ERTMS functions, controls or information are considered out of scope of this document because they are not directly related to the transition procedure: - Track conditions information is considered as general information to be sent to the train independent of the transition and thus out of scope for this document. - The specific national trackside equipment requirements are project specific and not part of this guideline. - Optical signals, e.g. for the level STM area, are project specific and out of the scope of this guideline - 1.2.1.3 It is strongly recommended that any entity using ERTMS/ETCS follows the recommendations defined in this document. - 1.2.1.4 This guideline is based on the requirements of [SS035] as far as relevant for trackside engineering. - 1.2.1.5 Bespoke interface between EVC and the national system or the case of no interface between the national system and the EVC are out of the scope of this guideline however provisions contained in this guideline can be also used in case of customised interface.
+- 1.2.1.1 This document is based on ERTMS/ETCS Baseline 3 Release 2 including [OPINION ERA 2020-2] and applicable for transitions from an area only equipped with ETCS level 2 to an area only equipped with level NTC. - 1.2.1.2 Some ERTMS functions, controls or information are considered out of scope of this document because they are not directly related to the transition procedure: - Track conditions information is considered as general information to be sent to the train independent of the transition and thus out of scope for this document. - The specific national trackside equipment requirements are project specific and not part of this guideline. - Optical signals, e.g. for the level NTC area, are project specific and out of the scope of this guideline - 1.2.1.3 It is strongly recommended that any entity using ERTMS/ETCS follows the recommendations defined in this document. - 1.2.1.4 This guideline is based on the requirements of [SS035] as far as relevant for trackside engineering. - 1.2.1.5 Bespoke interface between EVC and the national system or the case of no interface between the national system and the EVC are out of the scope of this guideline however provisions contained in this guideline can be also used in case of customised interface.